Rhacotis: Archaeology

 Continuing maritime archaeology in the harbour of Alexandria has revealed details of Rhakotis before the arrival of Alexander.
 In 1916, while preparing construction of a new port, French engineer Gaston Jondet found a sophisticated ancient port facility west of Pharos.
 Kamal Abu el-Saadat continued research in the 1960s with a pioneering submarine archaeology campaign which found more ruins and a 25-ton statue fragment.
 Another campaign began in the 1990s under the supervision of Franck Goddio, finding numerous artifacts including twelve sphinxes, some apparently removed from Heliopolis by the Ptolemies.

 Wood pilings and planks dated chemically and stratigraphically to c.
 400 BC, and potsherds dated to 1000 BC, have been recovered from Alexandria's eastern harbor.

 Recent chemical analysis of artifacts found in the harbor has discovered high levels of lead in the third millennium BC, peaking circa the turn of the 23rd century BC (Old Kingdom), and again near the turn of the first millennium BC (Nineteenth and Twentieth dynasties), as well as in the Hellenic era following the conquest of Alexander.
 They also suggest an expansive trade network including metal imports from Cyprus and Turkey.

 Some or all of the remains of Rhacotis may lie beneath the densely populated modern city of Alexandria, and thus remain off limits to archaeologists.
 No attempts to date have discovered remains of an early city in the Alexandrine neighborhood with the same name.

 Significance

 The importance of Rhacotis remains a matter of debate.
-If the Rhacotis was indeed no more than a building yard, it may have been an inconsequential part of the Egyptian civilization before the arrival of Hellenic invaders who eventually established the Ptolemaic kingdom.
+If Rhacotis was indeed no more than a building yard, it may have been an inconsequential part of the Egyptian civilization before the arrival of Hellenic invaders who eventually established the Ptolemaic kingdom.